NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Standard Error for performance estimation is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
 Since targets are available only in the reference dataset, the nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.
 The sample size in the denominator is the size of the chunk for which standard error is estimated.

 Given that the assumptions of performance estimation methods are met, the estimated performance is the expected performance of the monitored model on the chunk.
-Standard error informs how much the actual performance might be different from the expected one due to sampling effects only.
-The actual value calculated and shown in the results is 3 standard errors.
+Sampling error informs how much the actual (calculated) performance might be different from the expected one due to sampling effects only.
+The sampling error in the results is expressed as 3 standard errors.
 So the estimated performance +/- 3 standard errors create an interval which should contain the actual value of performance metric in about 99% of cases (given the assumptions of the performance estimation algorithm are met).
 In the random model example :ref:`described above<introducing_sem>` the expected performance returned by the performance estimation algorithm should be close to 0.5, while the band would be 0.35-0.65 (i.e. 0.5 +/- 0.15) for the chunk size of 100.
-The value of +/- 3 standard errors are displayed as bands on the plots and shown in the hover for each chunk.
+The value of +/- 3 standard errors are displayed as bands on the plots and shown in the hover for each chunk (called *sampling error range*).

 Performance Monitoring
 **********************

 Standard Error for realized performance monitoring is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
 Since targets are available only in the reference dataset, the nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.
 The sample size in the denominator is the size of a chunk for which standard error is estimated.

 Since realized performance is the actual performance of the monitored model in the chunk, the standard error has a different interpretation than in estimated performance case.
 It informs what the *true performance* of the monitored model might be for a given chunk.
 In the random model example :ref:`described above<introducing_sem>` the true accuracy of the model is 0.5.
-However for some chunks that contain 100 observations it can be 0.4, while for other 0.65 etc. NannyML performance calculation results for these chunks will come together with value of 3 standard errors, which in this case is 0.15.
-This tells us that the true performance of the model (0.5) will be different by no more than 0.15 from the calculated performance for about 99% of the cases.
+However for some chunks that contain 100 observations the calculated accuracy can be 0.4, while for other 0.65 etc. This is due to sampling effects only.
+NannyML performance calculation results for these chunks will come together with value of 3 standard errors, which quantifies the sampling error.
+For the analyzed example this is equal to 0.15.
+This tells us that, for 99% of the cases, the true model performance will be found in the +/- 0.15 range from the calculated one.
 This helps to evaluate whether performance changes are significant or are just caused by sampling effects.
-The value of 3 standard errors is shown in the hover.
+The value of 3 standard errors is shown in the hover and it is called *sampling error range*.